Atharva1318-dev/Vector-AI/README.md

 ## 🌟 Introduction

 Welcome to **VectorAI**!
 This is my first major project built using the **Next.js** framework.
-As a 3rd-year Computer Engineering student who previously worked with the MERN stack, I wanted to challenge myself to move beyond basic CRUD apps and explore modern full-stack practices, server-side rendering, and AI integration.
+I had previously worked with the MERN stack, I wanted to explore modern full-stack practices, server-side rendering, and AI integration.

 VectorAI is a comprehensive career coaching platform designed to help students and professionals navigate their career paths.
 It leverages the power of **Google's Gemini AI** to provide personalized resume feedback, technical revision quizzes, and cover letter generation.